tomedegroot/study-material/linuxEssentialsCertification/topic5/creatingUsersAndGroups.md

 ##User Commands##

-Some utilities to manage users ([usedadd and adduser](http://askubuntu.com/questions/345974/what-is-the-difference-between-adduser-and-useradd)):
+Some utilities to manage users ([useradd and adduser](http://askubuntu.com/questions/345974/what-is-the-difference-between-adduser-and-useradd)):

 `adduser USERNAME` -> add user with default values.
 See default values for new user in */etc/default/useradd*
   1. `-d` -> get the default values from */etc/default/useradd*